MV William Carson

 Named after the prominent 19th century Newfoundland politician the vessel measured 351 feet in length; when introduced it was the biggest ferry of its time.
 The MV William Carson could accommodate an estimated 262 passengers, six tandem trucks and 600 tonnes of cargo.

-Side shot of the MV William Carson sailing away from the port
+Side shot of the William Carson sailing away from the port